hiamtrung103/hiamtrung103/README.md

 * 🌠 Irrelevant: Photographer, Editor, Listening to Music, Traveling + Eating... 🤟
 * 😂 fun fact: waiting 4 love 🤦‍♂️

+## I am a developer of malicious code, just kidding, don't believe what I say :)
 All projects are currently private.
 Please contact me for more information.

 ### More Information 👇